jj-tsao/reelix-ai/README.md

 ---

-**Reelix** is an AI-native movie discovery agent that understands your preferred vibe, learns your taste, and recommend films you'll actually love.
+**Reelix** is an AI-native movie discovery agent that understands your preferred vibe, learns your taste, and recommends films you'll actually love.

 Under the hood, Reelix is a multi-agent system with four collaborating AI agents spanning intent understanding & planning, candidate curation, next-step guidance, and fit explanations: